 2023 2022 Rental fee CPIC Property CPIC Life CPIC Real Estate 52 3 1 5 Total 7 9 Publicity expenses CPIC Technology 1 Consulting service fee CPIC Asset Management 2 Cash dividends received CPIC Life CPIC Property CPIC Asset Management CPIC H.K.
-5,852 4,027 320 45 6,869 4,411 240 Total 10,244 11,520 Capital injection to subsidiaries CPIC Life 2,458 Investment of setting up subsidiaries CPIC Technology 700 Fixed assets transfer CPIC Technology - 9
+5,852 4,027 320 45 6,869 4,411 240 Total 10,244 11,520 Capital injection to subsidiaries CPIC Life 2,458 Investment of setting up subsidiaries CPIC Technology 700 Fixed assets transfer CPIC Technology 9

 The rent of the office building charged by the Company from CPIC Property, CPIC Technology, CPIC Life, Changjiang Pension, CPIC Senior Living Investment and CPIC Health is determined at the price negotiated by both parties.
 The shared service centre fee charged by the Company from CPIC Property, CPIC Life, CPIC Health, CPIC Asset Management, CPIC Technology, CPIC Senior Living Investment, CPIC Online Services, CPIC Capital, Pacific Medical & Healthcare and Changjiang Pension, is based on the cost of the service provider and distributed in the proportion mutually agreed by both parties.
-The IT service or collaboration service fees charged by the Company from CPIC Technology are determined at the price negotiated by both parties.
+The IT service or collaboration service fees charged by the Company from Changjiang Pension and CPIC Asset Management is determined at the price negotiated by both parties.
 The equipment rental fees charged by the Company from CPIC Technology are determined at the price negotiated by both parties.
-The technology is determined by considering the type of entrusted assets, the size of the entrusted assets and the actual operating costs.
+The asset management fee charged by CPIC Asset Management to the Company is determined by considering the type of entrusted assets, the size of the entrusted assets and the actual operating costs.
 The technology service fee charged by CPIC Technology to the Company is determined at the price negotiated by both parties.
 The commission fee charged by CPIC Real Estate to the Company is determined at the price negotiated by both parties.